rajatslakhina/AI-Knowledge/article_01_what_is_ai 2.md

 ## 4. Key Concepts Every Developer Must Know

 ### 4.1 Context Window
 The context window is the model's "working memory."
 Everything — your system prompt, conversation history, documents, and current message — must fit inside it.
-Modern models range from 32K to 1M+ tokens (Claude and GPT-5.2 offer 200K; Gemini 3.1 Pro reaches 1M).
+Modern models range from 8K to 200K+ tokens.

 **Practical impact:** A 200K token window can hold roughly 150,000 words — about half a novel, or a moderately-sized codebase.
 Exceeding the window causes the model to "forget" earlier content.